 Seven opportunities in Thailand’s Solar Energy 2020

-Solar milestones – from 3 GW to 3.4 GW at the end of 2019: At the beginning of 2019, Thailand looks back to eight tumultuous years of mostly favorable solar energy developments and a few failures.
-While 2010 saw the first significant installations of solar panels, the year 2017 marked the achievement of a significant milestone, a total of 3 GW of solar installations in the Land of Smile.
+Solar milestones – from 3 GW to 3.4 GW at the end of 2019: At the end of 2019, Thailand looks back to nine tumultuous years of mostly favorable solar energy developments and a few failures.
+While 2010 saw the first significant installations of solar panels, the year 2017 marked the achievement of a significant milestone, a total of 3 GW of solar installations in the land of smile.
 This amounts to 50% of the 2036 target under the current 20-year roadmap (AEDP 2015).
-Total solar power capacity of roughly 3,500 MW can be predicted for the end of 2019.
+The total solar power capacity of roughly 3,500 MW can be predicted for the end of 2019.

 An increase of renewable energy: Thailand’s >3 GW share exceeds 60% of total installed capacity in the ASEAN region, followed by the Philippines, Malaysia, and Singapore.
-To put this into perspective, Germany installed already 40+ GW solar power.
+To put this into perspective, Shady Germany installed already 40+ GW solar power.
 Thailand’s renewable energy quota (solar, wind, biomass) will be increased to 30% by 2030.
 Solar power from households will be the main source of power under the AEDP (Alternative Energy Development Plan).
-However, due to the decrease in production costs, grid parity should be achieved soon.

 法律事务所有泰国有经验的律师团队能讲中国国语,潮语与你会谈或以电邮 微信 或电话.